Admission Open 2019

 There are a total of 32 questions that are to be answered in 60 minutes.
-However, an idol examinee would be expected to complete this section in not less than 55 minutes and keep 5 minutes for revision and unattended questions.
+However, an idol examinee would be expected to complete this section in not less than 55 minutes while 5 minutes can be kept for revision and unattended questions.

 The motive for this section is to understand the calibre of the candidates with respect to their logical thinking and approach.
-In order to master this section candidates will have to first understand each given topics of this section in detail and then start practising them.
+In order to master this section, candidates will have to first understand every given topic in detail and then start practising them.

 Sub-sections that must be prepared first include Caselet, Bar Graph, Data Sufficiency, Clocks and Calendars, Data Arrangement, Binary Logic, Constraint-based puzzles and Venn Diagram.

-Take help from your teachers and seniors to study the tricks and methods of solving the questions of this section.
-Practice these tricks and make strong hold on the section.
+Take help from teachers and seniors to study the tricks and methods of solving the questions in this section.

-While preparing the sub-sections, remember to complete one topic at a time, instead of hurrying with all the topics in one go.
-Devote equal amount of time for each topic and sub-sections to understand the details including the methodology of finding out the solution, in a clear and better way.
+While preparing the sub-sections, remember to complete one topic at a time.
+Devote equal amount of time to each topic and sub-sections to understand the details including the methodology of finding out the solution.

-Remember not to rush down to attempt all the questions in a hurry, instead, divide the questions that you can solve easily and solve them first, then switch to the harder and time taking ones.
+Remember not to rush in attempting all the questions.
+Instead, pick the questions that you can solve easily and attempt them first, and then switch to the time-consuming ones.

 As prescribed by the exam conducting authority, there are a total of 34 questions that must be answered within a time span of 60 minutes.
-It is advised to complete the maximum number of questions of this section in 54 to 55 minutes and keep the rest of the time for revision.
+It is advised to complete the maximum number of questions in this section in 54 to 55 minutes and rest of the time for revision.

-Quantitative Ability has been planned in CAT 2018 exam, to judge candidates understanding of the arithmetic reasoning and numeric calculation system.
+Quantitative Ability section in CAT exam is meant to judge candidates' understanding of the arithmetic reasoning and numeric calculation system.
 This in return helps candidates in making quick calculative decisions when on field as a professional.

-Some topics that are to be prepared for this section includes Arithmetic, Geometry, Algebra, Mensuration, Trigonometry and Calculus.
-Take help from best books and study materials if you wish to score well in this section.
+Some topics that are to be prepared for this section include Arithmetic, Geometry, Algebra, Mensuration, Trigonometry and Calculus.
+Take help from best books and study materials to score well in this section.

-If reading through the books and understanding the terms becomes difficult, then joining a good and reputed Coaching Center will be the right decision.
-The mentors at this centres will help in studying the difficult topics in an easy and simple way combined with a regular practice session.
+If reading through the books and understanding the terms seems difficult, then you may consider joining a reputed Coaching Center.
+The mentors at these centres will teach the difficult topics in an easy and simple way combined with regular practice sessions.

 Going through the examples given after every explanation in the books and study materials is a must for CAT applicants.
 These examples will help in understanding the problem in a clear way and will also help in knowing the steps to approach the solution in a simplified manner.